Circuit Avionics - Flight Simulator Hardware

 An Aircraft Profile is a small file which contains the instructions for each button, knob and display on your hardware.

-• Download a relevant Aircraft Profile from the Aircraft Profiles page
+• Download the relevant Aircraft Profile from the Aircraft Profiles page

-• Open the Aircraft Profile using the File menu in MobiFlight:
+• In MobiFlight, open the downloaded Aircraft Profile using the File -> Open menu:

 Checklist Complete!